uhasker/getting-things-done-in-next-js/src/chapter1/09-functional-thinking.md

 ```

 You can use the comparison function to sort arbitrary objects as well.
-For example, here is how you could sort the `tasks` array by the `timeLogged`:
+For example, here is how you could sort the `tasks` array by the `timeLogged` property:

 ```js
 tasks.sort((task1, task2) => task1.timeLogged - task2.timeLogged);